MicroservicesInJavaScript/user-service/README.md

 ## Logging

+Logging for both Access and Server are integrated.
+Location of logs, enabling/disabling, and setting the logging interval are set via enviromental variables.

 ### Access Logging

 This is handled by [morgan](https://github.com/expressjs/morgan).
 No config should be required.

-Location of these logs are stored in the location set via the env var `REQUEST_LOGGER_PATH`

 ### Server Logging

-This is done using the [pino package](https://github.com/pinojs/pino) and is configures in [services/logger.js](./src/services/logger.js)
+This is done using the [pino package](https://github.com/pinojs/pino) and is configured in [services/logger.js](./src/services/logger.js)

 To bring logging into your module: